isabelc/quick-business-website/README.md

 Quick Business Website
 ======================

-Business website to showcase your services, staff, announcements, a working contact form, and reviews.
+This WordPress plugin gives you a Business website to showcase your services, staff, announcements, a working contact form, and reviews.

 Get a complete business website up with a few clicks.
 When you activate this plugin, your website will immediately have: